pykeen/pykeen/docs/source/tutorial/understanding_evaluation.rst

     \text{score} =\frac{1}{|\mathcal{I}|} \sum \limits_{r \in \mathcal{I}} r

 It has the advantage over hits @ k that it is sensitive to any model performance changes, not only what occurs under a certain cutoff and therefore reflects average performance.
-For 0-based indexing (like in PyKEEN), the mean rank lies on the interval $[0, \infty)$.
-For 1-based indexing, it lies on the interval $[1, \infty)$.
+With PyKEEN's standard 1-based indexing, the mean rank lies on the interval $[1, \infty)$.
+For 0-based indexing, it would lie on the interval $[0, \infty)$.
 For both, a lower number signifies better performance.

 .. warning::